ae6rt/decap/README.md

 * an IAM user named decap
 * two S3 buckets, one named decap-console-logs and another named decap-build-artifacts
 * one DynamoDb table named decap-build-metadata
+* a set of access credentials for use by the newly created decap user
 * five policies attached to the user decap

 The five policies are named: